 - Software Maintenance

-Feasibility study involves the analysis of the problem and it is the most important and fundamental stage.
+Feasibility study involves the analysis of the problem and it is the most important and fundamental stage in SDLC.

 Feasibility Study is the first stage of software development, which is performed by the senior members of every department, where they collect basic information from the customer.
 This information helps the project managers to plan the basic project approach.

-In a software company, every customer comes with the problem and we analyze that we are feasible or not to solve the customer’s problems.
+In a software company, every customer comes with a problem and we analyze whether we are feasible or not to solve the customer’s problems.

-We estimate the rough idea of the resource requirement as well as estimate time for completion.
+We estimate the rough idea of the resource requirement as well as estimate the time for completion.

 It is a planning phase, where we plan the project by collecting customer information, where we determine whether the software project can be developed within the customer’s budget.